 Diseño óptimo sostenible de muros de contrafuertes

-Nos acaban de publicar en la revista de Elsevier del primer decil, Journal of Cleaner Production, un artículo donde se estudia el diseño de los muros de contrafuertes optimizados para reducir sus emisiones de CO2.
-Este artículo forma parte de nuestra línea de investigación BRIDLIFE en la que se pretenden optimizar estructuras atendiendo no sólo a su coste, sino al impacto ambiental que generan a lo largo de su ciclo de vida.
+Nos acaban de publicar en la revista de Elsevier del primer decil, Journal of Cleaner Production, un artículo en el que se estudia el diseño de muros de contrafuertes optimizados para reducir sus emisiones de CO2.
+Este artículo forma parte de nuestra línea de investigación BRIDLIFE, en la que se pretende optimizar las estructuras atendiendo no solo a su coste, sino también al impacto ambiental que generan a lo largo de su ciclo de vida.

 Abstract:

-This paper shows the differences between the design of a reinforced concrete structure considering two objectives to minimize; economic cost and CO2 emissions.
-Both objectives depend on the amount of two high carbon-intensive materials: cement in the concrete and steel; therefore, these objectives are related.
+This paper shows the differences in the design of a reinforced concrete structure when two objectives are considered: minimizing economic cost and CO2 emissions.
+Both objectives depend on the amount of two high-carbon-intensive materials: cement in the concrete and steel; therefore, these objectives are related.
 As the balance between steel and cement per m3 of concrete depends on several factors, such as the type of structure, this study focuses on buttressed earth-retaining walls.
-Another factor that determines the balance between steel and concrete is the height of the wall.
-Thus, the methodology considers a parametric study for optimal designs of buttressed earth-retaining walls, where one of the parameters is the wall height.
-One of the objectives is to show the variation in cost when CO2 is minimized, respectful of minimizing the economic cost.
-The findings show that wall elements under bending-compressive strains (i.e., the stem of the buttressed retaining wall) perform differently depending on the target function.
-On the one hand, the study reveals an upward trend of steel per unit volume of concrete in emission-optimized earth-retaining buttressed walls, compared to the cost-optimized.
-On the other hand, it is checked that, unlike the cost-optimized walls, emission-optimized walls opt for a higher concrete class than the minimum class available.
-These findings indicate that emission-optimized walls penalize not only concrete volume, but also the cement content to the extent that a higher concrete class outperforms in reduced emissions.
-Additionally, the paper outlines how and to what extent the design of this typology varies for the two analyzed objectives in terms of geometry and amount of materials.
+Another factor that determines the balance between steel and concrete is the wall’s height.
+Thus, the methodology employs a parametric study of optimal designs for buttressed earth-retaining walls, with the wall height as one parameter.
+One objective is to show the variation in cost when CO2 is minimized while respecting economic constraints.
+The findings show that wall elements under bending-compressive strains (i.e., the buttressed retaining wall stem) behave differently depending on the target function.
+On the one hand, the study reveals an upward trend in steel per unit volume of concrete in emission-optimized earth-retaining buttressed walls compared to cost-optimized ones.
+On the other hand, it is observed that, unlike cost-optimized walls, emission-optimized walls use a higher concrete class than the minimum available.
+These findings indicate that emission-optimized walls penalize not only concrete volume but also cement content, to the extent that a higher concrete class outperforms in terms of reduced emissions.
+Additionally, the paper outlines how and to what extent the design of this typology varies across the two analyzed objectives in terms of geometry and material quantity.
 Some relevant differences influencing the geometry of design strategies are found.

 Keywords: